Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 3: Load Balancing Sample Application

-The first 2 part of this blog series is focused on deployment & configuration of Avi LB in single SDDC for the local load balancing.
-Later I will demonstrate how to achieve global load balancing using the GSLB feature of Avi.
+The first two parts of this blog series are focused on the deployment & configuration of Avi LB in a single SDDC for local load balancing.
+Later, I will demonstrate how to achieve global load balancing using the Avi GSLB feature.

 Part 1 is focused on Avi Controller & Service Engine deployment/configuration.

-Before attempting to deploy Avi load balancer components, please make sure the following pre-requisites are met.
+Before deploying Avi load balancer components, ensure the following prerequisites are met.

-1. SDDC in VMC on AWS is deployed and firewall rules are configured for SDDC Access.
+1. An SDDC in VMC on AWS is deployed, and firewall rules are configured for SDDC access.

-3. Logical Segment for the workload is provisioned and sample workloads are deployed.
+3. A logical segment for the workload is provisioned, and sample workloads are deployed.

-4. (Optional) DNS server is deployed for name resolution.
-DNS records are in place for Avi controllers, SE ad sample workloads.
+4. (Optional) A DNS server is deployed for name resolution.
+DNS records are in place for Avi controllers and sample workloads.

 5. (Optional) Jump box deployed for local access to SDDC.